MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-linux-application.md

 * A kubeconfig file to access the cluster.
 * Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
 * Run the commands in this document in a PowerShell administrative window.
 * Ensure that OS specific workloads land on the appropriate container host.
-If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you can either use nodeSelectors or taints and tolerations.
+If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you can either use node selectors or taints and tolerations.
+For more information, see [using node selectors and taints and tolerations](deploy-mixed-os-applications.md).

 ## Deploy the application

 A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
-In this quickstart, a manifest is used to create all objects needed to run the [Azure Vote application](https://github.com/Azure-Samples/azure-voting-app-redis).
+In this quickstart, a manifest is used to create all objects needed to run the [Azure vote application](https://github.com/Azure-Samples/azure-voting-app-redis).
 This manifest includes two Kubernetes deployments - one for the sample Azure Vote Python applications, and the other for a Redis instance.
 Two Kubernetes services are also created - an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.

 Create a file named `azure-vote.yaml` and copy in the following YAML definition.